amalon/hoganfam-trains/README.md

 ### The Saved Train Module

+Download or build the `hoganfam_trains.yml` saved train module as described above.

-Copy the saved train module file `srv/hoganfam_trains.yml` to `plugins/Train_Carts/savedTrainModules` on your Minecraft Java Edition server.
+Copy `hoganfam_trains.yml` to `plugins/Train_Carts/savedTrainModules` on your
+Minecraft Java Edition server.

 Modules can be reloaded with the TrainCarts command: